HITECHCRIME/HC_SG228_Brt_Collab/README.md

 that's what counts for ones alive

-we get older with every painful crit wiser thankfully, thoughtful misery from experience
+we get older with every painful crit wiser thankfully, thoughtful in misery not missing the gold of the next step              //// golden experience next brick for building rep surely has a price tag we often cannot take

-is the next step
-next brick for building rep
-sure it has a price tag we often cannot take

 taken away towards god you direct your eyes it's not often that you come around from this allright